Self-Help Enterprises has multiple new rental communities now leasing up and accepting applications. Learn more below:

 Affordable rental apartments are important to the sustainability of communities and developing an overall vibrant community.

-All of our 28 rental communities are professionally managed and are located near schools, bus lines and other community services.
+Our rental communities are all professionally managed and located near schools, bus lines, and other community services.

 The rental housing communities are developed with ample space inside and outside along with plenty of green space and play areas for children.
 They also feature multi-use community centers complete with computer labs and kitchen facilities.